SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 Directly from worldnomads.com (April 2026):

-- Overseas Medical & Dental: High coverage amount (depending on place of residence, up to the million USD range)
+- Overseas Medical & Dental: high coverage amount (depending on residence, up to the million USD range)

 - Emergency Medical Evacuation & Repatriation: 24/7 assistance team, no fixed caps in many EU plans